prl-mushr/mushr-website/content/hardware/build_instructions.md

     roslaunch ydlidar lidar.launch
     {{< / highlight >}} <br/>

     If you get the error **YDLIDAR Cannot bind to the specified serial port /dev/ydlidar**, this means that the **USB micro end** of the LIDAR cable was plugged in backwards.
 Use **CTRL-C** to shutdown the node.
-Then swap the two USB micro ends so that they are plugged into the opposite receptacles, and then try the above command again.
+Then swap the two USB micro ends of the LIDAR cable so that they are plugged into the opposite receptacles, and then try the above command again.
 When they are plugged in correctly, the LIDAR will begin spinning.
 Use **CTRL-C** to shutdown the node.

 20. Shutdown the robot with the following command: